 The Truth About Ground Plug Adapters

 Plug adapters are advertised as safety devices.
 There's a theoretical kernel of truth to this, but in reality, adapters usually add no safety function whatsoever.
-The truth comes from the fact that some houses have electrical systems with metal boxes and metal conduit.
-If this is the case, a plug adapter that is meticulously installed and not tampered with by unwitting homeowners can provide a genuine ground path that runs from the cover-plate screw, to the metal strap on the outlet, to the metal box, to the conduit, and back to the service panel where a main grounding wire and grounding wire extends into the earth.
+The truth comes from the fact that some houses have electrical systems with metal boxes and metal conduits.
+If this is the case, a plug adapter that is meticulously installed and not tampered with can provide a genuine ground path that runs from the cover-plate screw to the metal strap on the outlet, to the metal box, to the conduit, and back to the service panel where the main grounding wire and grounding wire extends into the earth.

-However, for this system to work at all, you must screw the little metal tab or the green pigtail of the ground plug adapter into the cover-plate of the outlet.
-And few people bother with this.
+But for this system to work at all, you must screw the little metal tab or the green pigtail of the ground plug adapter into the cover plate of the outlet.

-Also, if you have a plastic wall box, the adapter will do nothing at all, since there will be no continuous metal pathway back to the service panel.
-And even if there is a metal box, it doesn't necessarily mean there's a ground path.
-A lot of older houses have metal boxes and no conduit (just nonmetallic cable with no ground wire).
+However, if you have a plastic wall box, the adapter will do nothing at all since there is no continuous metal pathway back to the service panel.
+Even if there is a metal box, it doesn't necessarily mean there's a ground path.
+A lot of older houses have metal boxes and no conduit—just nonmetallic cable with no ground wire.